jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 - -y Inventory year (the last year in CRFReporter)

-Practical note: the options -b, -k,-l and -m (in `run-ghg-master.sh`, not shown here) refer to ubiquitous configuration files that come with the lukeghg package.
+Practical note: the options -b, -k,-l and -m (in `run-ghg-master.sh`, not shown here) refer to ubiquitous configuration files and directories that come with the lukeghg package.
-Thus after downloading lukeghg from GitHub create *crf* and *PartyProfile* directories in `<GHGInventoryDirectory>` and run the `run-ghg-master.sh` script in `<GHGInventoryDirectory>`.
+Thus after downloading lukeghg from GitHub run the `run-ghg-master.sh` script in `<GHGInventoryDirectory>`.

 The xml for CRFReporter can be produced as follows.
 Make sure you are in `<GHGInventoryDirectory>`.
-First, copy GHG inventory files to crf directory:
+First, copy GHG inventory files to *crf* directory:

 	(lukeghg) prompt% scp <user>@hirsi.in.metla.fi:/hsan2/khk/ghg/2019/crf/*.csv crf/